 Limits of Detection (LODs) were determined from auto-zeros the instrument performs during regular operation and these values change each time the instrument performs an auto-zero.
 LODs reported in the data summary are averaged quarterly from these moving LODs.
 All LODs used in flagging the data are reported on the "LOD" sheet.
-The reported Method Detection Limits (MDLs) were determined during the instrument audits.
+The reported 2-second Method Detection Limits (MDLs) were determined during the instrument audits using a combination of at least 10 minutes of 2-second instrument blank data and a spike of a known concentration.
 The table of LODs and MDLs for each compound and asset are reported on the Quarterly Summary tab of the Data Summary.